apache/nuttx/Documentation/platforms/arm/stm32h7/boards/nucleo-h745zi/index.rst

 SERIAL_TX         PD8
 ================= ===

-Access to the Cortex-M4 core can be acheived using an additional UART port or via RPMSG UART by setting ``CONFIG_RPMSG_UART_CONSOLE=y`` in CM4 configuration.
+Access to the Cortex-M4 core can be achieved using an additional UART port or via RPMSG UART by setting ``CONFIG_RPMSG_UART_CONSOLE=y`` in CM4 configuration.

 If the RPMSG UART console is enabled, we can connect to it from CM7 using ``cu``::